AlexandrSokolov/java_language/collections/faq.collections.md

 but it won’t allow you to make structural modifications, like adding or removing elements, which aren’t supported by the underlying array.

-### Views in the Collection Framework
+### Views in the Collection Framework, its purpose

 Views allows to avoid the overhead of creating an object copy, physically copying all the elements of one collection into a new collection.

-The Collections API exposes many methods returning views.
-For example, the keys of a `Map` can be viewed as a `Set`, as can its entries; collections can be viewed as unmodifiable, and so on.

 Each of these views has different rules dictating which modifications they will accept and reflect into the backing collection.